ethanhsuhsu/kermit/README.md

 * Includes an option to specify breaking changes
 * All fields are input validated
 * `git kermit` supports argument passthrough so flags like `--amend` and `-a` still work
+* Supports prekermit (precommit) hooks.
+If a prekermit hook fails, then kermit will not start the form.

 ## Contributing
 This project is small, but plays an important role for teams that use conventional commits.
 Feel free to add issues or pull requests suggesting new functionality!